wamdy/ConvertOneNote2MarkDown/README.md

     .\ConvertOneNote2MarkDown-v2.ps1 -Verbose
     ```

+    * By default, the script does not terminate on any errors during conversion, but it keeps continuing.
+If you would like the script to terminate immediately on any error it encounters, use the `-ErrorAction Stop` switch (That way, if the script finishes without errors, you can be sure the entire conversion process went perfectly):

+    ```powershell
+    .\ConvertOneNote2MarkDown-v2.ps1 -ErrorAction Stop
+    ```

     * If you see an [error about scripts being blocked on the system](#error-file-convertonenote2markdownps1-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system), run this line (don't worry, this only allows the current powershell process to bypass security):

     ```powershell